 The Flag of the Republic of the Philippines.
 The Philippine flag stands for unity and national identity, and expresses the Filipino's aspirations for freedom, equality, justice and nobility.
 It is the only flag in the world able to signify peace or war.
 In time of peace, the blue stripe is on top of the red.
 In time of war, the red stripe is on top of the blue.

 The red stripe symbolizes courage and the willingness of every Filipino to shed blood in defense of our country, while the blue stripe stands for peace and unity among all Filipinos.

 The equilateral triangle on the left side is symbolic of equality among men.
 The eight rays of the Philippine Sun in the triangle represent the eight provinces that first revolted against Spanish rule.
 The three stars on each corner of the triangle stand for Luzon, Visayas and Mindanao.

+The Seal of the House of Representatives.
 The Philippine Sun Rayonnant occupies the center while the three stars representing Luzon, Visayas and Mindanao, occupy the chief of the shield.
 On the dexter (right side) on a field of blue is the bald-headed American eagle, and on the sinister (left side) on a field of red is the Lion Rampant.